-This analysis is based on: (1) the Compendium of U.S. Health Systems, 2016, which presents a list of U.S. health systems and (2) the Hospital Linkage file, which provides information on hospitals and links hospitals to systems.
+This analysis is based on the Compendium of U.S. Health Systems, 2016, which presents a list of U.S. health systems.
 To operationalize the definition of health systems described above, we identified systems using the following data sources:

 - American Hospital Association (AHA) annual survey of hospitals data, 2015 - SK&A integrated health system database, 2016 - QuintilesIMSTM Healthcare Organization Services (OneKey Organizations [HCOS]), 2016